Indoor Humidifier Services In Colorado Springs, CO

 Increasing the humidity of your space will improve your comfort levels, enhance your indoor air quality, and reduce your utility bills.
 Polar Bear Mechanical is ready to add a humidifier to your HVAC system so you can reap the benefits.
 What are you waiting for?
 Take the first step of installing a central air humidifier and schedule a consultation today!

-When you have a whole-house humidifier as part of your HVAC system, you’re able to lower your thermostat and save money on your utility bills.
-Depending on your space and needs, one type of whole-house humidifier may serve you better than another.
+When you have an indoor humidifier as part of your HVAC system, you’re able to lower your thermostat and save money on your utility bills.
+Depending on your space and needs, one type of whole house humidifier may serve you better than another.
 The three main types of whole-house humidifiers are:

 Bypass humidifiers operate by becoming a part of your furnace.
 Bypass humidifiers take heated air from your heating ducts and pass the air through a water tray.
 During this process, the air collects moisture before it’s blown into your space.
 This type of humidifier is one of the more environmentally friendly options because it reuses its water supply.